 Fourth Class cities are required to perform an independent annual audit.
 This is a necessary Governance expense for each taxpayer in the city.
 Our current Independent Auditors are Gerding, Korte and Chitwood.
-In 2022 a Request for Proposal will be bid out in July.

 Petitioned State Audit: Final Report / July 2019:

 As stated in the Citizens Summary, New Bloomfield's rating was "Good: The audit results indicate this entity is well managed.
 The report contains few findings, and the entity has indicated most or all recommendations have already been, or will be, implemented.
 In addition, many of the prior recommendations have been implemented."